Skip to main content

 Apply to be an Undergraduate Student Ambassador

 Want to Join our Ambassador Team?”
 The application opens each spring during February!
-If you have any questions feel free to contact Stephanie Jares at sjares@ncsu.edu.
+If you have any questions feel free to contact socantadvising@ncsu.edu.
 If you can’t wait to apply, please go to our instagram @ncstatedepartmentofsocandant and click the link in our bio to sign up to get an email when applications open up!

 Requirements